japhib/janpaul.website/src/blog/benefits-of-unity.md

 See, the challenge isn't just in getting the code to _compile_ for the platform you're targeting, although that is definitely an issue.
 One big issue is that there are a lot of different APIs you have to use depending on the device you're targeting.

+// <div class="sidenote">

 For instance, for graphics you might think, "OpenGL is supported everywhere, why not just use that?" and you'd be partially right, because it's not quite OpenGL everywhere.
 It's OpenGL on desktop platforms, WebGL on the web, and OpenGL ES on mobile platforms, each a slightly different flavor of the API.
 And if I wanted to export to Xbox, PS4/5, or Switch, it'd be a totally different, proprietary API.
 It's the same story for sound and input -- no matter how cross-platform you may think the library is that you're using, there's going to be significant differences getting it to run exactly how you want when you move to a new platform.

 Another issue is that file system access is not entirely the same.
 This is mainly an issue between desktop and web, since a program running in your browser doesn't have any filesystem to access to actually load your files from.
 But even then, there are lots of annoying things to worry about in C++.
 Do I use forward slashes or backslashes for file paths?
 How do I know where to go to find the asset files for the game?
 Why does everything in the Windows API use `WCHAR` instead of a regular `char`?
 In Unity this is auto-magically solved because all your files are bundled and loaded for you by the engine.

+// </div>

 I'm not even going to go into the difficulties of trying to build and debug a C++ app on iOS and Android.
+I haven't done it yet, but I'm pretty intimidated by it.
 I would much rather deal with Unity's quirks than try to demystify the arcane secrets of the Android NDK.

 I'm not saying it's not _possible_ to work out all those things.
-But for me, game development is a hobby, and therefore, **I put a premium on enjoyment.** And I don't enjoy working through that crap.
-So instead, I just stick to Unity.
+But so far, my goal has been to finish these games, and Unity allows me to do that without having to make my own engine.

-All you have to do (minus some obnoxious configuration you have to do to get your signing certificates set up for mobile) is click "Build" and it builds for the target of your choice.
+All you have to do (more or less) is click "Build" and it builds for the target of your choice.
 They also offer Unity Cloud Build for $9/month which is nice for pumping out the builds without having to take up time doing it on your computer.
 It still has some problems, like if you're having an iOS-specific issue, the debug cycle is a pain because you have to make a new build every time you make a change.
 But overall, Unity works *well enough* on all the platforms that I care about that it's worth it to me.

 ### I like C\#